ESP32 Bluetooth Low Energy (BLE) using Arduino IDE

 Characteristics

 Every service has its own Characteristics.
 These are broken down into a single Characteristic or several Characteristics.
 They also have unique UUIDs consisting of 16/128 bits.
-These contain all the useful information in its ‘value’ section and declaration which supplies metadata.
+These contain all the useful information in their ‘value’ section and declaration which supplies metadata.

 The descriptor is optional and is used in describing the Characteristic value.
 They contain a different type of metadata through which they expand the Characteristic.
 The Properties exercise the role of permitting operations including read, notify, write, indicate, or broadcast.
 These are the functions of a particular value that is defined by property.
 This property is then linked with a particular Characteristic.

-BLE with ESP32 using Arduino IDE
+ESP32 BLE using Arduino IDE

 Apart from Wi-Fi which is one of the major features, ESP32 also supports Bluetooth as a dual-mode system.
 This means that we can configure both the classic Bluetooth as well as the low energy Bluetooth (BLE) in the ESP32 board.
 In BLE mode, the ESP32 can act as a server as well as a client.
 Let us look at a few examples in Arduino IDE in either case.
 Arduino IDE already comes up with the built-in BLE library after we install the ESP32 module in the IDE.